CONTACT US

 This allows us to offload the work from the main thread to a background one.
 One of the most common issues reported by Lighthouse is high main thread load, Partytown is a promising solution for that.

 Let’s say our web application contains fifty different sections.
-Usually, there will be a single component called Sections that takes an array of sections and based on their type renders them using corresponding components.
+Usually, there is a single Sections component that takes an array of sections.
+Based on their type it renders them using corresponding components.

 The problem with such a solution is that we’re always loading all of our sections into our bundle even though our page may only use a couple of them.